Skip to main content

 Collection

 This collection consists of papers concerning the Dixie National Forest collected by Marian "Omar" Jacklin, Dixie National Forest (DNF) archivist.
-They detail the history of the Dixie National Forest as well as surrounding communities and other national forests.
+They detail the history and administration of the Dixie National Forest as well as surrounding communities and other national forests.
+Included are reports, correspondence, news clippings and photographs.

 Dates